rcemper/DK_BeI-MultiModel/README.md

 This is a personal project, by Bert Sarens and myself, meant for the Intersystems Multi-model contest.

 The goal of this application was to build a product filter that was capable of filtering large amounts of products on a large amount of filters.
-This project uses objects, some sql access to these objects and plain global access to for the indexing.
+This project uses objects, some sql access to these objects and plain global access for the indexing.

 We've used a IRIS backend that is called via a REST-API from a react frontend application.